CSC207-2023Y-UofT/course-project-tnt/README.md

 - LSP: It doesn’t involve inheritance or polymorphism so it doesn’t demonstrate LSP.
 - ISP: There is no code being forced to depend on methods it does not use.
 - DIP: High-level modules in PomodoroTimer have no imports from low-level modules.
+-

+### Prompt:
+- SRP: The Prompt class adheres to the SRP as it focuses on a single responsibility: managing the presentation of prompt dialogs and avoids taking on additional responsibilities.
+- OCP: The Prompt class adheres to the OCP as it is designed to be extended by subclasses for creating specific prompt dialogs with custom string parameters and button click behaviours (CustomPrompt).
+The Prompt class is closed to modifications since its main structure is fixed.
+New prompts can be added without changing the existing code
+- LSP: The Prompt class adheres to the LSP as a subclass of Prompt should not introduce any issues when it is substituted as Prompt.
+A subclass of Prompt (CustomPrompt) only provides concrete implementations for button click events, so it can be used like any other Prompt.
+- ISP: Not applicable as Prompt is an abstract class, not an interface
+- DIP: The Prompt class adheres to DIP as it accepts a Context object via its constructor, which allows the Prompt class to depend on abstractions rather than concrete implementations

 ## Design patterns
 - Observer Pattern: This can be seen in the timer function, where when the timer finishes a break session, it automatically notifies the UI component via a prompt.